AdobeDocs/commerce-extensibility/src/pages/events/commands.md

 `--destination`, `-d` A custom destination for the event.
 This argument is used for SaaS integrations.

+`--hipaaAuditRequired` Indicates the event contains data that is subject to HIPAA auditing.`

 ### Example

 To subscribe to a native event: